Zhuque-3: Design

-Development History
+Development history

-On 19 January 2024, Landspace conducted a successful vertical takeoff and vertical landing (VTVL) test using the Zhuque-3 VTVL-1 test vehicle at Jiuquan Satellite Launch Center.
-The test stage, powered by a single Tianque-12 engine, flew for approximately 60 seconds and reached a height of about 350 meters.
-Landspace reported a landing accuracy of about 2.4 meters and a touchdown speed of approximately 0.75 meters per second.
+On 19 January 2024, Landspace conducted a successful vertical takeoff and vertical landing (VTVL) test using the Zhuque-3 VTVL-1 test vehicle at Jiuquan Satellite Launch Center (JSLC).
+The test stage, powered by a single Tianque-12 engine, flew for approximately 60 seconds and reached a height of about 350 m.
+Landspace reported a landing accuracy of about 2.4 m and a touchdown speed of approximately 0.75 m/s.
 Additionally, the company had previously announced plans to develop a 200-tonne class full-flow staged combustion engine BF-20, which is expected to be ready by 2028 for a future version of Zhuque-3.

-On 11 September 2024, the Zhuque-3 VTVL-1 test stage completed another successful vertical-takeoff-vertical-landing test at its Jiuquan Satellite Launch Center.
-The test flight lasted about 200 seconds and achieved a maximum height in excess of 10 kilometres.
-The flight also featured a mid-air engine cutoff test at about 113 seconds after liftoff and an engine reignition test about 40 seconds later when the test stage was at a height of about 4,640 metres; this engine cutoff and reignition sequence during a VTVL attempt represented a first for any Chinese rocket manufacturing entities.
+On 11 September 2024, the Zhuque-3 VTVL-1 test stage completed another successful vertical-takeoff-vertical-landing test at its JSLC.
+The test flight lasted about 200 seconds and achieved a maximum height in excess of 10 km.
+The flight also featured a mid-air engine cutoff test at about 113 seconds after liftoff and an engine reignition test about 40 seconds later when the test stage was at a height of about 4640 m; this engine cutoff and reignition sequence during a VTVL attempt represented a first for any Chinese rocket manufacturing entities.
 During the period when its engine was not in active operation, the test stage employed a cold gas attitude control reaction system in addition to four grid fins to control its gliding descent.
-The test stage completed its landing sequence at a concrete pad located about 3.2 kilometres away from its launch point; the precise landing spot was 1.7 metres away from the nominal center of the landing pad.
+The test stage completed its landing sequence at a concrete pad located about 3.2 km away from its launch point; the precise landing spot was 1.7 m away from the nominal center of the landing pad.